HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 ### 📕 Traits
 Note that the description is only how they're used in this mod; you can use them for other things if you wanted.
 - Boneless - This card will not drop bones when killed
+- CannotGiveSigils - This card cannot be sacrificed for card merging
+- CannotGainSigils - This card cannot be a host for card merging
+- CannotBoostStats - This card cannot be used at the campfire
+- CannotCopyCard - This card cannot be painted by Goobert
+- ImmunetoInstaDeath - This card is immune to insta-kill abilities Touch of Death and Punisher
 - SwanBrother - This card will give its first sigil to cards bearing Nettle Clothes
 - NakedSerpent - This card is immune to the Sporogenic ability
+- Orchestral - This card counts as a conductor when determining the power gained via the Conductor sigil and Movement 'X' sigils
 - SporeFriend - This card is immune to the Serpent Nest ability
 - LovingSlime - This card is immune to the Made of Slime ability
-- ImmunetoInstaDeath - This card is immune to insta-kill abilities Touch of Death and Punisher

-### 📘 CardMetaCategories
-- CannotGiveSigils - This card cannot be sacrificed for card merging
-- CannotGainSigils - This card cannot be a host for card merging
-- CannotBoostStats - This card cannot be used at the campfire
-- CannotCopyCard - This card cannot be painted by Goobert

 ### 📙 CardAppearanceBehaviours
 - AlternateBattlePortrait - This card will switch to its alternate portrait during card battles (works in Act 2 if an alternate pixel portrait exists)
+- BonelessCardBackground - Card texture appearance, intended for use with the Boneless Trait
+- BonelessCardBackgroundRare - variant of BonelessCardBackground for Rare cards
 - ForcedEmission - This card's emission is always on
 - ForcedWhiteEmission - This card's emission is always on and lit using white light
+- ForcedGreenmission - This card's emission is always on and lit using green light
+- ForcedOrangeEmission - This card's emission is always on and lit using orange light
+- ForcedPurpleEmission - This card's emission is always on and lit using purple light
+- ForcedWhiteEmission - This card's emission is always on and lit using white light
+- MiniGiantPortrait - Appearance behaviour for mini giant cards, see that section for more info

+### Extended Properties
+- UNIQUE_COPYCAT - used with the Copycat ability to specify how it interacts with certain cards (eg Giant cards)
+- wstl:GiftGiver - used with Gift-Laden and Gift Giver to specify a specific card to draw when those sigils trigger

 ## 🛠️ Configuration Options